 Clearly, Moses’ mentoring under Reuel the Friend of God and Priest of Midian transformed him into the internationally famous leader that he became.

-Wait!
-Does this mean that Reuel was Melchizedek?
-His actions and Moses’ reactions described above provide compelling evidence that, as a descendant of Abraham, he is not only the priest of Midian but the high priest in the order of Melchizedek.
+Reuel’s actions provide compelling evidence that, as a descendant of Abraham, he is not only the priest of Midian but the high priest in the order of Melchizedek between Joseph and Moses.

 But he was from the cursed Kenite nation!